helrond/songs/_posts/2022-08-07-loud-music.md

 </div>

 Everybody needs to take the microphone
-To hear their voice coming through loud in stereo
+To hear their voice coming through in stereo
-Everybody’s got something to say to an audience from a stage
+You got things to say, an audience, a stage
 Everybody needs to take the microphone

 <div class="chorus">CHORUS</div>

 If you know you are never wrong
-And you don’t want to have to hear someone else’s song
+And you don’t want to hear someone else’s song
-Turn that speaker up to ten you’ll never have to hear noone again
+Turn it up to ten you’ll never have to hear noone again
 If you know you are never wrong

 <div class="chorus">CHORUS</div>